muschellij2/upper_limb_gt3x_prosthesis/index.md

 # … with 11 more rows
 ```

+Now, this format may be more or less intuitive for your analysis.
+If you prefer the output, simply use `read.gt3x`.
+The `SummarizedActigraphy` package has the capability to read in other formats, such as Axivity CWA files, which were used in the [UK Biobank](https://www.ukbiobank.ac.uk/) study.
+Thus, if you use `SummarizedActigraphy::read_actigraphy`, the code will not change when switching formats and the output should both have a `header` and `data` element.

 Let's look at the number of measurements per second to ensure the reported sampling rate is the true sampling rate: